Find Someone Who…

 Upper-intermediate (B2) 45 minutes

-EAP Study Skills Worksheet - Reading and Writing Exercises: True or False, Table Completion - Speaking Activity: Discussion, Communicative Practice - Pair Work
+EAP Study Skills Worksheet - Reading and Writing Exercises: Identifying, True or False, Table Completion, Matching - Speaking Activity: Discussion - Pair Work

-In this useful study skills worksheet, students learn about spaced repetition and the 2-3-5-7 spacing method and apply them by creating personalised study plans.
-First,... read more
+In this useful study skills worksheet, students learn about spaced repetition and the 2-3-5-7 spacing method and practice planning and reviewing study sessions...

-EAP Study Skills Worksheet - Reading and Writing Exercises: True or False, Table Completion - Speaking Activity: Discussion, Communicative Practice - Pair Work In this useful study skills worksheet, students learn about spaced repetition and the 2-3-5-7 spacing method and apply them by creating personalised study plans.
-First, students discuss three different study techniques and vote on which is most effective for long-term memory retention.
-Students then read about spaced repetition and mark true or false statements to check their understanding.
-Next, students learn about the 2-3-5-7 spacing method and practice backward planning by completing a study schedule for a December exam.
-Following this, students match six review strategies with their descriptions to expand their knowledge of effective study techniques.
-Finally, students discuss reflection questions about the strategies and create their own personalised study plan using the spaced repetition method.
-When students have finished, they share and compare their study plans with a partner. show less
+EAP Study Skills Worksheet - Reading and Writing Exercises: True or False, Table Completion - Speaking Activity: Discussion, Communicative Practice - Pair Work In this useful study skills worksheet, students learn about spaced repetition and the 2-3-5-7 spacing method and practice planning and reviewing study sessions using effective review strategies.
+First, students read about three review techniques and discuss which is the most effective for long-term memory and why.
+Students then read a text about spaced repetition and mark statements as true or false.
+Next, students read an explanation of the 2-3-5-7 spacing method and complete the dates in a study plan table using backward planning.
+After that, students match review strategies to their descriptions.
+Students then move on to discuss questions about the strategies in pairs.
+Next, students choose a topic they wish to improve or need to review for an exam.
+Students then use the 2-3-5-7 method to create a table with five study sessions, writing the date, session number and study method.
+Finally, students compare plans in pairs, explaining their topic and strategy choices.

 Study Skills Challenge